 From your mood boards and research, you can now start the sketching process.
 It’s best to start sketching on paper (or with an iPad and Apple pencil if you’re feeling fancy).
 Use your mood boards and keywords to keep your work focused and inspired and keep in mind your personas.
 Sketch as many different ideas as you can.
 If you’re feeling uncreative, take a break.
 Playing ping pong, meditating or going for a walk can be all you need to have an ‘ah hah’ moment.
 Once you feel like you’ve exhausted all avenues, take some of the directions you think are working best and get some feedback from your colleagues/friends — whoever is willing to cast an eye over your designs.
 It’s good to get an objective perspective on your work.

 Step Five — Execution

 Once you’ve determined a few directions to explore its time to get your sketches into the computer.
 We like to use Adobe Illustrator, this is the industry standard but the downside is that it’s a subscription-based model and can be pretty expensive.
-There are other cheaper alternatives if you have a google around (Sketch and Affinity Designer come to mind).
+There are other cheaper and free alternatives if you have a google around (Figma, Sketch and Affinity Designer come to mind).
 The important thing to remember is that you need to be designing in some kind of vector-based software.
 This enables you to create a logo that is infinitely scalable as opposed to say, raster-based which will become pixelated once scaled up.

 Another important thing to remember is scalability.
 Your logo will need to be able to look good on a range of sizes, from small favicons, right up to large scale print.
 It’s good to create a few different formats for your logo and a monochromatic version if your logo has colour.